String Quartet No. 11 (Beethoven): IV. Larghetto espressivo; Allegretto agitato; Allegro

 This is in sonata rondo form.
 In a sonata-rondo, the piece follows the thematic outline of a rondo (ABACABA), and the tonal outline of a sonata (I V I or i III i, etc.).
-Beethoven uses Mozart's favourite rite rondo form for this movement (ABACBA).
+Beethoven uses Mozart's favourite rondo form for this movement (ABACBA).
 The absence of the A theme in between the C and second B is a surprise and adds interest by reducing the repetition of the A theme.